medilies/glpi-docker/README.md

 docker container exec -it glpi_db_1 /scripts/setup.sh
 ```

-The previous commands mainly install GLPI and its plugins, Set contabs to backup DB & web files daily.
+The previous commands mainly install GLPI with its plugins and Set crontabs to backup DB & web files daily.

-Now grap your favorite browser and enjoy managing your infrastructure with GLPI 😜
+> Now grab your favorite browser and enjoy managing your infrastructure with GLPI 😜

 ## Backup & Restoring